EchterAlsFake/Porn_Fetch/README/STATUS.md

 # 3.3
+- [x] Testing internet connection for SSL errors or firewall blockings
+- [x] Supporting (OPTIONAL) discord rich presence
 - [] Fixing the Android layout once again
 - [] Fixing the Windows performance (idk)
 - [] Compiling for all android architectures
 - [] Making functions and the application in general more robust
-- [] Testing internet connection for SSL errors or firewall blockings
 - [] Trying another approach for Windows downloading, because threading seems to not really work on Windoof
 - [] Changing the Layout on Android, so that the progressbars become an extra widget, which would lead to more space being available
 - [] Adding model support for xvideos
 - [] Rewriting the file implementation to be less painful and allow more kind of sortings
 - [] Adding Search query support for files
-- [] Support for writing the thumbnails as a cover for the .mp4 files into the metadata tags
-- [] Supporting (OPTIONAL) discord rich presence
 - [] Fixing the qlineedits when used with tabbing
 - [] Reworking the stylesheets to have a better contrast
 - [] Supporting light mode :rofl: